collective/collective.listingviews/src/collective/listingviews/tests/listingviews.rst

 .. image:: https://github.com/collective/collective.listingviews/raw/master/docs/listing-portlet-raw.png

 >>> browser.getLink('folder1').click()

+Because we restricted which types the view can be applied to we won't see it on the folder
+>>> 'portlet-listing-news-item-info' not in browser.contents
+True

+and not because there is an error

+>>> 'There was an error while rendering the portlet' not in browser.contents True

+However on the item we can see a listing portlet

 >>> browser.getLink('item1').click()

-We can see a listing portlet

 >>> print browser.contents
 <...
     <dl class="portlet portletListing portlet-listing-news-item-info">